Configuring QuickBooks Exports

 • Check Your Exports: After creating an export, run it manually and verify the data before setting up automation

-• Use Reports for Analysis: The financial report tabs (Profit & Loss, Balance Sheet, etc.) are great for high-level financial analysis and can be combined with transaction data for comprehensive reporting
+• Use Reports for Analysis: The financial report tabs (Profit & Loss, Balance Sheet, Cash Flow, etc.) are great for high-level financial analysis and can be combined with transaction data for comprehensive reporting

 Troubleshooting